xponent-dmg/pathfinder/README.md

-# Pathfinder 馃敟馃搫
+# Pathfinder
 A full-stack app built using **Flutter** and **Node.js** with **MongoDB Atlas** as the database.

-Pathfinder is a feature-rich application that showcases **Project Harishankar: The Legend Arc 馃敟馃搫**, blending modern technologies to build scalable and secure apps.
+Pathfinder is a feature-rich application that showcases blending modern technologies to build scalable and secure apps.

-## Tech Stack 馃洜锔�
+## Tech Stack
 ### Frontend
 - Flutter (Dart)
 - HTTP Package
 - Secure Storage
-- Provider (State Management)

 ### Backend
 - Node.js